RSJ Installation Cost

 £2000

-How Much Does an RSJ Installation Cost?
+How Much is an RSJ to Install?

 An RSJ or Rolled Steel Joist, is a steel beam, steel girder or steel lintel.
 There are several types of RSJ, but the most common one by far is the "I" beam.
 These joists are used to support structures.
 Their most common use is for during building extensions or renovating buildings by knocking down walls.